ranjanistic/knotters/README.md

 ## Optionally

-The following setups are not neccessary for the server to run, but might be required at some point.
+The following setups are not neccessary for the server to run, but might be required at some point, so it is recommended to go through the following too.

 ### Cluster setup